 This is a form of occult filariasis.
 Presenting symptoms include:

 Circulating filarial antigen may be detected using commercially available kits to test venous blood.
 This can be used in diagnosis and to monitor treatment.
 Antibody tests are also available.
 Eosinophilia is marked in all forms of filarial infection.
 Serum IgE and IgG4 are elevated with active disease.
-Polymerase chain reaction tests are also available which have a high specificity and sensitivity.
+Polymerase chain reaction, which have a high specificity and sensitivity, are also available.

 If lymphatic filariasis is suspected, urine should be examined macroscopically for chyluria and then concentrated to examine microscopically for microfilariae.
 Chyluria results from obstruction of lymphatic drainage.